Sportklub

 championship in 1987-88 with Zoran Stojadinović finishing as top scorer before Barić

-which ended in a 3-1 defeat to Austria Wien and then the following season where
+In 1989-90, the game ended in a 3-1 defeat to Austria Wien, and then the following season, SV Stockerau won 2-1.
+Another

 1992-93 Cup final 3-1 with Jan Åge Fjørtoft netting the consolation.
 Hubert

-Baumgartner was coach in 1993-94 before Ernst Dokupil took over the reins.
+Baumgartner was the trainer in 1993-94 before Ernst Dokupil took over the reins.

 and Feyenoord were defeated before Paris Saint-Germain won the final 1-0 in